The regularity with respect to domains of the additive eigenvalues of superquadratic Hamilton--Jacobi equation: Introduction

 \subsection{Organization of the paper}

 The paper is organized in the following way.
 In Section \ref{sec:Prelim}, we provide the background results on state-constraint Hamilton--Jacobi equations, estimates on solutions, the duality representation, definitions, and properties of minimizing measures that will be needed throughout the paper.
-Section \ref{sec:c'(0)} is devoted to proving the main result of Theorem \ref{thm:limit}) and its consequences on getting the estimate on the nested domain.
 The proof of Theorem \ref{thm:general} is provided in Section \ref{sec:The vanishing discount problem}.
+Section \ref{sec:c'(0)} is devoted to proving the main result of Theorem \ref{thm:limit} and its consequences on getting the estimate on the nested domain.
 The connection between $c'(0)$ and $\mathcal{C}'(0)$ as in Theorem \ref{cor:back_forth} is discussed in Section \ref{sec:ergodic problem and the differentiability}.
-The last section records some discussions (Propositions \ref{lem:example}, \ref{prop:semiconvex}) and open questions as well as future research related to the theme of the paper.
+The last section records some discussions (Theorems \ref{lem:example}, \ref{prop:semiconvex}) and open questions, as well as future research related to the theme of the paper.
 In particular, we investigate a very special case where $p=2$ (it falls into the subquadratic case $1<p\leq 2$) using a tool from elliptic theory, which provides a different perspective on the derivative $c'(0)$ of the additive eigenvalue.